Scarecrows (1988 film)

-Scarecrows is a 1988 American horror film written, produced and directed by William Wesley.
+Scarecrows is a 1988 American slasher film written, produced and directed by William Wesley.
 Its plot follows a group of mercenaries who hijacked a plane in California, and after making an emergency landing in a cornfield, find themselves stalked by murderous scarecrows possessed by spirits.

 Independently financed, Scarecrows was filmed in 1985 in Davie, Florida, and released direct-to-video several years later after its distributor, Manson International Pictures, went bankrupt.

 Plot

-Five paramilitary mercenaries and war criminals—Corbin, Curry, Jack, Roxanne, and Bert—steal three million dollars from Camp Pendleton and take two hostages: Al, a pilot, and his teenaged daughter, Kellie.
+Five paramilitary mercenaries and war criminals—Corbin, Curry, Jack, Roxanne, and Bert—steal three million dollars from Camp Pendleton and take two hostages: Al, a pilot, his teenaged daughter, Kellie, along with their dog Dax.
 As they fly toward Mexico, Bert steals the loot and parachutes into a dark field.
 Corbin and Jack parachute after him.

-Upon landing, Bert's parachute gets caught in a tree, and, after untangling himself, he finds a scarecrow alongside several graves.
+Upon landing, Bert's parachute gets caught in a tree, and, after untangling himself, finds a scarecrow alongside several graves.
 In the distance he notices an abandoned farmhouse.
 Bert flees in a truck parked at the house, driving down a desolate road and retrieving the loot.

 As the others attempt to track him from the plane, the truck breaks down.
 Bert finds the truck mysteriously does not have an engine.
-He attempts to flee on foot with the trunk of loot.
-He finds himself in a grove of scarecrows, and is stabbed to death by one that supernaturally animates.
+He attempts to flee on foot with the trunk full of loot.
+He finds himself in a grove of scarecrows, and is stabbed to death by one that supernaturally animates itself.

 After landing the plane, Curry, Roxanne, and Kellie arrive at the house, and find Corbin and Jack inside.
 From the roof of the house, Curry spots the loot near three crosses in the distance; the scarecrows that were there have disappeared.
 Roxanne stays behind at the house with Kellie while Jack, Curry, and Corbin venture into the field to find the loot.

 They locate the truck Bert escaped in, and find a scarecrow in the driver's seat.
 Nearby, they locate Bert's parachute bag hanging from the tree, and upon attempting to open it, find it filled with blood.

 Back at the house, the men are confronted by Bert, and Curry begins punching him.
 In the midst of the fight, they discover Bert's abdomen has been eviscerated, his body stuffed with dollar bills, though he is still seemingly alive.
 Curry and Roxanne shoot Bert numerous times, but the bullets prove ineffective.
 Corbin finally decapitates him, apparently killing him.
 Kellie flees into the field in the melee, and finds her father's eviscerated body hung from a scarecrow post with barbwire.
 Corbin retrieves her, bringing her back to the house, where Jack and Roxanne are extracting the wadded cash stuffed in Bert's hollowed-out corpse.
 Corbin tells them Al is dead, and Kellie slaps Roxanne in the face, chastising all of them for her father's death.